A Quick Jaunt to Norfolk

 The first couple of months that we were back it was extremely cold and rained constantly, not the most encouraging homecomings!
 However, summer did arrive eventually and was worth waiting for – one of the hottest in the U.K. for many years.

 We had a couple of days in London for T’s Birthday.
 The Easy Hotel in Victoria was a bargain at £40.00 per night.
 We braved the constant heavy downpours to see a Marilyn Monroe Exhibition at The National Portrait Gallery, have a celebratory birthday lunch and see Wicked, which was excellent.

 Then it was back to Brighton housesitting, dog walking, cat visiting and cleaning.
 It has been a crazy summer, full of uncertainty and decision making, but we have also met a lot of nice people and their pets.

 Our first U.K. housesit was a return visit to our favourite little pooch double act – Snoop and Biscuit.
 They are such cute dogs and it was great to see them again.

 Cats and Dogs of Hove

-Next, we moved to Hove and became the guardians of three black cats.
+Next, we moved to Hove where we were housesitting with three black cats.
 The house was a large and comfortable and we enjoyed the company of the trio.
 We also watched the entire first season of Homeland on DVD on the big TV screen!

 Following the cats, we were back in Hove a just few days later to look after Sumi, the lovely dog of our friend Simon.
 Sumi is a great dog to care for and we went out twice a day to the beach, where she chased tennis balls with great enthusiasm.